Patzi275/Patzi275/README.md

 <br>
 ## ⚡️ A Few Quick Facts

-- 🌱 I'm currently learning Threejs, Vim and how to sleep xD
+- 🌱 I'm currently learning Threejs, Blockchain dev, Vim and how to sleep xD

 - 💬 Ask me about java, 3D and design patterns